tfairclough/Project-1-Tic-Tac-Toe/README.md

     Secondly I was having to create mutiple layers of functions due to my logic structure.
 Although it kept individual functions clean, it was a trade off on ease of following the overall logic path.

-- Using HTML tags to track varibales: <br>
+- Using HTML tags to track variables: <br>
     This is the first project I have used HTML element tags to track variables in order to keep the code as succint.
 Although it worked, I would like to read up on best practices as I don't think I used them as efficiently as I could have.